vmware/powershell-module-for-vmware-cloud-foundation-power-management/docs/documentation/functions/Get-VMRunningStatus.md

 ### -Status

 The state of the virtual machine to be tested against.
-The value can be one amongst ("Running", "NotRunning").
+The value can be one of the following ("Running", "NotRunning").
 The default value is "Running".

 ```yaml